no drama house

 Without drama, that is to say without gravity or seriousness, only acts and actions.
 And for many of them, a film, a laconic microfilm curtailed by the end of the action it documents.
 The films are not edited; they appear and disappear, not necessarily in the same place each time.
 These projections (one in the house, three onto its exterior walls) produce a form of cinema that condenses itself: Cinonema for no drama cinema.
 These projections fold the house into itself, turning it into a screen, a projector, and into the protagonist of its own film.
 Meanwhile, the public unconsciously mimics gestures that appear in the films.

 Cinonema was conceived as a dual event, which took place both at the house and at the South London Gallery.
-By being linked to an institution, the Berlin house projects itself onto another space, on its interior, its exterior, and
+By being linked to an institution, the Berlin house projects itself onto another space, onto its interior, its exterior, and its furniture.

 PLAy